Graphic Design

 I believe that you only get the voter's attention between the mailbox and the trashcan.
 Therefore, you must convey a clear, simple message in graphics.
 Images are our vocabulary; if we don't have a picture, we can't talk about the subject.
 Keep a camera handy!

-Details on our absentee chaser are here.
+Details on our ballot chaser are here.
 Multiple language mailers, and saving money with gang run printing here.

 Door Hanger